xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 input stream with one lookahead character.
 All the parsing routines examine this character, without changing it, to decide what they should do next.
-(Compare this approach with the C/Unix approach using getchar and unget, and I think you'll agree that our approach is simpler).
+(Compare this approach with the C/Unix approach using `getchar` and `unget`, and I think you'll agree that our approach is simpler).
 We'll begin our hike into the future by translating this concept into our new, unit-based organization.
-The first unit, appropriately called Input, is shown below:
+The first unit, appropriately called `Input`, is shown below:

 ```delphi
 {--------------------------------------------------------------}